MiriamCobo/BrainGut-WineUp/README.md

   Visualize examples of the liquid containers used to train the classifier.

 * [sets preparation notebook](./notebooks/1.0-Sets_preparation.ipynb):
-  Split the data into training, validation and tests sets.
+  Split the data into training, validation and test sets.

 * [model training notebook](./notebooks/2.0-Model_training.ipynb):
   Visualize training and validation model statistics.